-The Youth Council works in partnership with the Senior Leadership Team and Board of Directors to make decisions which impacts on our young people.
+The Youth Council aims to work in partnership with the Senior Leadership Team and Board of Directors to make decisions which impacts on our young people.

 St Basils Youth Council consists of Resident Reps, elected as ‘Local Reps’ to speak on behalf of their project and peers.
-The Youth Council is inclusive, promoting diversity of thought amongst all our young people and an opportunity to discuss issues that are affecting them.
+The Youth Council is inclusive, promoting the diversity and experiences of all our young people, offering an opportunity to discuss issues that are affecting them.

 Interested in becoming a Resident Rep/member of Youth Council within your project?
 Talk to a member of staff within your project.